Spectra of infinite graphs via freeness with amalgamation: Universal Covers: Algebraic Description of the Spectrum

-The goal of this subsection is to prove Theorem $\ref{thm:system}$ via free probability.
+Here we will recover Aomoto's system of equations (i.e. Theorem $\ref{thm:system}$) using free probability.
 We begin by noting that if we apply \cite[Proposition 3.1]{lehner1999computing}, and specialize from positive definite matrices to diagonal positive definite matrices, we get the following result: \begin{proposition}[Lehner] Let $W\in M_n(\mathbb{C})$ be a diagonal matrix with positive entries and let $w_i \myeq W_{ii}$.
 Then the $M_n(\mathbb{C})$-valued $R$-transform of $X_{\mathcal{G}}$ at $W$, i.e. $R_{X_{\mathcal{G}}}(W)$, is also diagonal, and the diagonal entries are given by

 \end{proposition}